 Unlike many other methodologies, the Business Technology Standard is available as an open source provided by a non-profit community, called the Business Technology Forum, for the benefit of the entire information technology society.
 The model is constantly renewed and developed with dozens of companies and organisations ensuring that it is up-to-date and in alignment with the latest real-life challenges.
 The Business Technology Forum runs several development sprints per year and publishes two releases annually.

 The Business Technology Standard is compliant with the most popular expert-level global best practices such as SAFe, DevOps, IT4IT and ITIL.
 Irrespective of the use of other standards, the Business Technology Standard provides a top-level perspective, framework and clarity for managing information technology and digital transformation.

 The Business Technology Standard operating model defines how business value can be created with technology management.
-The operating model has five value adding disciplines: demand, development and services, complemented with the two overarching disciplines: strategy and governance, and sourcing and optimisation (see the picture below).
-Specifically, it consists of planning, building and running the value streams with common strategy, governance, sourcing and optimisation.
+The operating model has five value-adding disciplines: demand, development and services, complemented with the two overarching disciplines: strategy and governance, and sourcing and optimisation (see the picture below).
+Specifically, it consists of planning, building and running the value streams with a common strategy, governance, sourcing and optimisation.

 Figure 1.2.2 Business Technology Standard operating model

 Value streams have end-to-end objectives to create business value via the operating model.
 Each value stream has a business owner, mission statement, financial plan and portfolio visibility to Demand, Development and Service disciplines as below: